kubeflow/website/content/en/docs/gke/deploy/oauth-setup.md

 then you must follow these instructions to create an OAuth client for use with Kubeflow.

-You can skip the instructions on this page if you want to use basic authentication (username and password) with Kubeflow instead of Cloud IAP.
 Cloud IAP is recommended for production deployments or deployments with access to sensitive data.